ylxdzsw/Fire.jl/README.md

 ### Why is it called Fire?

-This package is highly inspired by [python-fire](https://github.com/google/python-fire)
+This package is inspired by [python-fire](https://github.com/google/python-fire)

 ### Details